You’re on our United Kingdom website

 What wellbeing risks are UK employees facing right now?

-We know there are plenty of large corporations offering great workplace experiences, but for this list we’ve looked to smaller and less established businesses to inspire our community of SMBs.
+We know there are plenty of large corporations offering great workplace experiences, but for this list we’ve looked to smaller and growing businesses to inspire our community of SMEs.

-Another thing that these companies have in common are strong values.
-We believe that company values are one of the most important tools businesses of all sizes have (if you’d like to see ours, you can find them here).
+Something these incredible businesses have in common are strong values, and this is something we practise at Employment Hero, too.
+We firmly believe that company values are one of the most important tools a business can have (if you’d like to see ours, you can find them here).

 Dishoom